SiliconLabs/wfx-fullMAC-driver/wfx_fmac_driver/doxygen/docs/sl_wfx_fmac_driver/sl_wfx_initialization.md

 ## 3. Firmware download

-First, the WF200 clock is enabled in ::wf200_download_run_bootloader and an optional test to verify the SRAM access is performed.
+First, the WF200 clock is enabled in ::sl_wfx_download_run_bootloader and an optional test to verify the SRAM access is performed.

-The firmware download is handled by ::wf200_download_run_firmware.
+The firmware download is handled by ::sl_wfx_download_run_firmware.
 A firmware binary needs to be loaded to the chip at power-up.
 The binary is signed and encrypted.
-This binary file is stored in a c table in wfm_wf200_XX.h (XX depending on the keyset used by WF200).
+This binary file is stored in a c table in wfm_wf200_XX.h (XX depending on the keyset used by the WF200).
-Below is a diagram listing the steps followed by ::wf200_download_run_firmware to load the firmware.
+Below is a diagram listing the steps followed by ::sl_wfx_download_run_firmware to load the firmware.
 \msc
   hscale = "1";